Ashika174/Data-Mining-project_UCD/README.md

 ## Files in the Repository

 - `Fraud_Detection.ipynb` – Main Jupyter Notebook with full data exploration, feature engineering, model training, and evaluation.
-- `transaction_dataset.csv` – Input dataset containing transaction data and fraud labels.
+- `student_dataset.csv` – Input dataset containing transaction data and fraud labels.
 - `lgb_model.pkl` – Saved LightGBM model for reuse and inference.
 - `README.md` – You’re here!
 This file provides an overview of the project.